BI-CTSICN/Bioinformatics-Core/README.md

-# Bioinformatics-Core
+# Bioinformatics Unit

-The Bioinformatics Core is a part of Bioinformatics unit at Childrens National Medical Center.
+The Bioinformatics Unit is a part of Childrens Research Institute at Childrens National Medical Center.

 |Project ID| Bioinformatics Analysis  | Requestor   | PI             | Department    | Status | Tags  | Done By |